 - Delivering a message in a consultant’s own voice and style

 Creating Awareness and Relationships is a multi-step repeatable process that builds on the brand message and leverages the consultant’s strengths to foster awareness of the consultant and the consultant’s offer.
 The aim is for the consultant to become known for their expertise and for the ideal client to ask for assistance.
 Think of Awareness and Relationships as marketing for consultants.

 - Discussing leveraging a consultant’s strengths to build awareness

 - Establishing network, outreach, referral, and affiliate strategies

 - Developing Content (writing, speaking, audio, video, images) and the importance of Intellectual Property

 - Developing keep in touch strategies

-Service is comprised of two areas: Service Offering: The Method, and Engagement: Your Offer.
-These two areas focus on how a consultant successfully assists an ideal client to achieve the results the client demands and desires.
+Service is comprised of two concepts: Service Offering: The Method, and Engagement: Your Offer.
+These two concepts focus on how a consultant successfully assists an ideal client to achieve the results the client demands and desires.

 A Service Offering expands on a consultant’s focus, their what, by explaining how a consultant can assist an ideal client overcome their struggles or move them ahead with an opportunity.
 A clear definition of the service being offered not only helps the client understand how the consultant works but helps the consultant remain true to their focus.
 Methodologies, transformational systems, and packages are flexible, enabling the unique needs of a client to be met and are used as the starting point when an ideal client asks for assistance.
 Aspects of a consultant’s service offering can be included in a consultant’s brand message and are used when building awareness.